Updated: Feb 7, 2022

 Here’s what NOT to do when it comes to practicing ethics when marketing.
 We’ve picked out 6 case studies that happened in Singapore that we can learn from.
+This is part 1 of a 2-part series on Ethical Marketing.
+To learn more about how you can be mindful about ethics when marketing, head over to part 2 here.

 With COVID-19 sticking around for longer than we hoped, it’s likely that even more businesses will shift towards operating online.
 That translates to more digital content vying for our eyeballs.
 As a digital marketer, it’s crucial that your content grabs the attention of your target audience.